CREW-Brussels/CREWAnimationUtilities/README.md

 ![](/.doc/img/CREW-logo.png)
 ![](/.doc/img/emil.png)

-CIRCAPlayer is being developed by [CREW](http://crew.brussels) as part of [EMIL](https://emil-xr.eu/), the European Media and Immersion Lab, an Innovation Action funded by the European Union and co-funded by Innovate UK.
+CREWAnimationUtilities is being developed by [CREW](http://crew.brussels) as part of [EMIL](https://emil-xr.eu/), the European Media and Immersion Lab, an Innovation Action funded by the European Union and co-funded by Innovate UK.

 ## Funding
 ![](.doc/img/funded-by-the-eu.png)